fstarlike/wp-git-manager/README.md

 # WP Git Manager
-A powerful and user-friendly WordPress plugin to manage your Git repositories directly from the WordPress admin panel.
+A free and user-friendly WordPress plugin to manage your Git repositories directly from the WordPress admin panel.

 ## Version
 **v1.0.0 (Stable)**